jdacewicz/socialmedia-server/README.md

 &nbsp;
 #### Get comments by basic post id

-Returns comments of post by post id and comments quantity.
+Returns comments of post with given id limited by comments quantity.

 `
   🔵 GET